RoboCupSSL-IU/ssl-IU-system/README.md

 # SSL-IU--system
-This repository includes all the used repositories that is used in one repo.
+This repository includes all the used repositories that is used to ease the merging and developing of the whole system